 Anders Schinkel, an educational researcher, claims that “deep wonder” has educational worth, beyond any spiritual or psychological value.
 An ability to experience wonder implies an openness, a curiosity, possibly a desire to learn.
 He describes two types of wonder: an active wonder to explore and understand, and a contemplative wonder, an appreciation of experience for its inherent attributes.
 He claims that not only curiosity but contemplation have deep educational value.
 It is in attending to the world for its own sake, open to its inherent mysteries, that we become aware of the limits of our understanding.

-Through my journey into the historical past these last few years, I’ve come to re-evaluate the cultural myths and family stories that formed me.
+Through my journey into the historical past these last few years, I’ve come to question the cultural myths and family stories that formed me.
 I’ve developed a new appreciation of the place I call home, this wide fertile valley, sheltered by mountains and washed by the waters of its iconic river.

 Late afternoon is my favourite time.
 If I stand with my back to the high voltage wires, and lean against the old blue gum so the bulk of its trunk blocks the scars on the opposite bank, and squint until the poles of the pontoons in the distance blend into the mangroves in the foreground, I fancy I can imagine what the river might have looked like two hundred years ago, before everything altered.
 I love this stretch of the river in particular, because the last offering of light from the sun directs the eye straight up towards Mount Coot-tha and the outstretched arms of the range of mountains wrapping Brisbane’s western rim.